What does it mean to be a Chief Design Officer? Interview with Mauro Porcini

 Mostly speaking about the amount of successful products that you bring to market in a specific time frame; so how you increase your success rate in your innovation process.

-You can measure how much your are helping the equity of your brand to grow in specific areas like the engagement for the brand.
+As a Chief Design Officer, you can measure, together with the marketing & sales teams, how much your are helping the equity of your brand to grow in specific areas like the engagement for the brand.

 For instance, decreasing the cost of your products, but still keeping high the real and perceived quality; on the other side, by slightly increasing the cost you can exponentially increase the perceived quality.